← Back to Blog

 • Human oversight events.
 Capture Article 14 oversight events explicitly: who reviewed what, when, and what action they took.
 This is the single most-missed category in our experience.

 • Mock audit.
-Run an internal audit before August 2026.
+Run an internal audit now, well ahead of enforcement (high-risk obligations were postponed to December 2, 2027 under the 2026 Digital Omnibus agreement).
 Pick a sample agent, pull 30 days of evidence, hand it to someone outside the team, and ask them to reconstruct what the agent did and whether human oversight was effective.
 If they cannot, you are not ready.

 • Where OpenTelemetry fits